stormasm/barnum/src/charitable-request.md

 Due to the meeting schedule of the Lodge the grant process will take a minimum of 45 days.
 Please be aware that the Grant Committee must make contact with the group or individual making the request and then make a full report to the lodge members.
 If the members need more information the committee must gather more information and then again report to the members.
 If you have a deadline that must be met, please take this timeline into consideration.
 If a grant is not approved the organization will be contacted by the Lodge Secretary.

-Please click [ here ] to email the Lodge Secretary for more information.
+To email the Lodge Secretary for more information.

+Email: <a href="mailto:corvallisoddfellows@gmail.com">corvallisoddfellows@gmail.com </a>